 A confirmed COVID-19 case will be defined as a hospitalised patient fulfilling the SARI case definition, with a respiratory sample positive for SARS-CoV-2 by PCR, [29] either on admission to hospital or documented in the 14 days prior to hospital admission.

-3.5.4 SARI patients confirmed as influenza (confirmed cases: IVE)
+3.5.4 SARI patients confirmed as influenza

-A confirmed influenza case will be defined as a hospitalised patient fulfilling the SARI case definition, with a respiratory sample PCR-positive for influenza7.
+A confirmed influenza case will be defined as a hospitalised patient fulfilling the SARI case definition, with a respiratory sample PCR-positive for influenza5.